MontesCodes/My_First_Fighting_Game/readMe.md

 - Why did you undertake it? -->
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+Here I learned how to code my very first fighting game with JavaScript and HTML canvas.
+I was shown how to start by coding some basic fighting game mechanics, then I was shown how to take things to the next level by adding in professional sprite sheets and graphics.

 ## Technologies Used

 <!-- - Tech 1 - version 1.0